 Get involved to have your say

-Residents and local business operators wanting to have a say about issues affecting their local area, such as traffic and transport, parks and services, and other city developments, have a range of community groups available to join.
+Residents and local business operators who want to have a say about issues affecting their local area, such as traffic and transport, parks and services, and other city developments, have a range of community groups available to join.

-To include a new community group or to change an existing listing on this page please contact:
+To include a new community group or to change an existing listing on this page, please send us your request in writing to:

 2011 Residents' Association